The PFF Mentorship Experience

 - Other leadership activity (must be pre-approved by program coordinator)

 - The mentor should collaborate with the student on the mentorship agreement contract, and the mentor must sign the contract.

-- Upon completion of the mentorship experience, the mentor must complete the Post-mentoring Assessent form and Statement of Completion form and submit the forms to firstname.lastname@example.org.
+- Upon completion of the mentorship experience, the mentor must review, sign, and complete the assessment portion of the Mentoring Log & Assessment and must submit the forms to firstname.lastname@example.org.
 These forms are required in order for the student to complete the certificate, and the mentor will not be paid until these forms have been submitted.

 - If the mentor is not a UC employee, the mentor must complete a Personal Services Contract form and a Certification of Completed Mentorship form, which are required to process the mentor's honorarium.